 - An Azure region where the Active Geo-Replication primary database resides in normal circumstances.

 - Secondary Region

-- The Azure region where an active secondary database resides.
+- The Azure region where an online secondary database resides.

 - Primary Database

-- A database that has an active secondary database and is open for full application access.
+- A database that has an online secondary database and is open for full application access.

-- A continuously updated copy of the primary database created in the same region or in a different region for the purposes of data redundancy.
-The active secondary database is readable but cannot be updated until the continuous copy relationship with its primary is terminated.
+- A read-only continuously updated copy of the primary database created in the same region or in a different region for the purposes of data redundancy.
+The online secondary database can be accessed online by the client for read-only queries, but cannot be updated until the continuous copy relationship with its primary is terminated.